On the good life

 it was way beyond me.

-and saw where their path ends.
+and saw where their path leads.

 18 Truly, you put them on slippery ground